pbottine/cut-to-the-quic/lsquic/README.md

 - Exit code 0: All tests passed
 - Exit code 1: Some tests failed

-This is useful for CI/CD pipelines and validating that the attack works correctly.

-## Implementation Details

-The attack works by:

-1. **Reversing hash operations**: Computing what input chunk is needed to reach a target hash value from an intermediate state
-2. **Testing differentials**: Verifying that input differences produce consistent hash collisions across random inputs and seeds
-3. **Systematic search**: Iterating through the 32-bit difference space to find all valid differentials

-The implementation uses modular inverses of XXHash32 constants to reverse hash rounds, enabling precise control over intermediate states.

 ## Files

 - `diff_crypt.cpp` - Main attack implementation that finds and verifies differential characteristics